Zekfad/lru_cache/README.md

 Supports caching more than capacity via Week references (such values are cached until they garbage collected).

+Supports additional eviction strategy for `TypedData` for limiting maximum capacity in bytes.
+Useful for caching buffers such as raw images.

 ## Features

 * Supports full `Map` interface.